TEDx Talk

 However, I have often pondered -

-'How can I teach others about what I'm going through so that they are more understanding, nurturing, patient and sympathetic for all survivors?'
+'How can I ensure others are able to accurately understand what I'm going through so that they are more understanding, nurturing, patient and sympathetic for all survivors?'

 'Why isn't my brain getting better?'